steelbreeze/pivot/README.md

 # pivot
 [![Maintainability](https://api.codeclimate.com/v1/badges/d2fd7facda5a61d2b66a/maintainability)](https://codeclimate.com/github/steelbreeze/pivot/maintainability)

 A minimalist pivot table library for TypeScript/JavaScript.
-While small (just 987 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite axes, filtering.
+While small (just 987 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite dimensions, filtering.

 The library also provides a modest set of numerical selectors.
 Suggestions for additions, or better still contributions, are welcome.